 While the Midway is a big attraction at the CNE, the food may be bigger.
-Did you know during the 18 days of The Ex, over one million people visit the Food Building?
-It’s no wonder as there’s such a variety of delicious foods to choose from including comfort classics from Mac & Cheesery and Primo Spaghetti or perhaps something from one of Toronto’s local restaurants like San Francescos.
-There’s something for every taste along with many sweet treats at the Canadian National Exhibition.
+Did you know that over one million people visit the Food Building during the 18 days of The Ex?
+It’s no wonder there’s such a variety of delicious foods to choose from, including comfort classics from Mac & Cheesery and Primo Spaghetti or perhaps something from one of Toronto’s local restaurants like San Francescos.
+There’s something for every taste and many sweet treats at the Canadian National Exhibition.

 The History of Classic Treats

 Tiny Tom Donuts: Ron and Syd Brazier began selling these delicious fried treats at the Ex in 1960.
 Served hot in little white bags, choose your favourite topping (icing sugar, chocolate, cinnamon or apple ‘n’ cinnamon), shake it in the bag and enjoy.
 Nearly 300,000 Tiny Tom Donuts are eaten during the CNE.

 Cotton Candy: Did you know a dentist invented this finely spun sugar delight in the late 1800s?!

 Funnel Cakes: This carnival treat is made by drizzling batter from a funnel into hot cooking oil.
 The result is a warm pastry that’s light and fluffy on the inside and crunchy on the outside.
 Dust it with icing sugar, or add some soft ice cream and a bit of jam.
 Funnel cake was invented the same year the Canadian National Exhibition began, in 1879.